F1ATB/Remote-SDR/README.md

 Release V3.0 introduces the Debian (Bullseye) operating system , GNU Radio 3.8 and an interface to Gpredict.

+Release v4.0 introduces the new Raspberry OS (Bullseye) for the Raspberry Pi 4B

 More on https://f1atb.fr

 Release v4.0s Source Code here :